w-m/ffsplat/CONTAINER_FORMAT.md

+# 3D Gaussian Splatting Container Format

+## Introduction

-3D Gaussian Splatting is an exciting method to represent radiance fields.
-The explicit nature of the list of primitives enables simple editing of scenes.
-The original implementation stores the primitives as 3D points with attributes in .ply files, with float32 values for each attribute.
-This takes a lot of space, particularly as there is a large number of spherical harmonics attributes (45), which produces a total of 232 Byte per primitive.
-This has lead to a welath of research into optimizing the storage, and compressing the 3DGS-based scenes.
-The research methods can be found in the survey on 3DGS compression: 3DGS.zip.
+3D Gaussian Splatting (3DGS) is an exciting method for representing radiance fields.
+The explicit nature of the primitive list enables simple scene editing.
+The original implementation stores these primitives as 3D points with attributes in `.ply` files, using `float32` values for each attribute.
+This consumes significant space, particularly due to the large number of spherical harmonics attributes (45), resulting in 232 bytes per primitive.
+This has led to a wealth of research into optimizing storage and compressing 3DGS-based scenes.
+These research methods can be found in the survey on 3DGS compression: **3DGS.zip**.

-These research methods utilize different tools to reduce the size of the number of Gaussians while trying to achieve the same quality (compaction), or trying to compress the resulting primitives, to store them in as little space as possible (compression).
+## Compression Methods

+These research methods utilize different approaches:

+1. **Compaction**: Reducing the number of Gaussians while maintaining similar quality
+2. **Compression**: Compressing the resulting primitives to minimize storage requirements

-The research has shown, that combining compaction and compression, we can reduce the total storage size vs vanilla 3DGS ply over 100x.
-Compaction, in general, is independent of the compression method.
-We just reduce the number of primitives, yielding usually linear storage space reduction, relative to the number or primitves reduced.
+Research has shown that combining compaction and compression can reduce total storage size by over 100x compared to vanilla 3DGS PLY format.
+Compaction generally yields linear storage space reduction relative to the number of primitives reduced.

-In the compression research, different tools are presented, but often the methods share similarities, or build from the same concepts or building blocks, like vector quantization.
+In compression research, different tools are presented, but methods often share similarities or build upon the same concepts and building blocks, such as vector quantization.

+## Current Formats

-To make 3DGS methods be used in real-world, we need to have formats that are widely supported by both training methods and renderers and interactive editors.
-In this regard, we have:
+To make 3DGS methods usable in real-world applications, we need formats widely supported by training methods, renderers, and interactive editors.
+Currently available formats include:

-- original 3DGS .ply format
+- Original 3DGS `.ply` format
-- SuperSplat .splat
+- SuperSplat `.splat`
-- Niantic .spz
+- Niantic `.spz`
 - gsplat compressed SOG

-Standardization efforts are underway to integrate 3DGS into .gltf.
+Standardization efforts are underway to integrate 3DGS into `.gltf`.

 3DGS is the most popular method that has seen a wide adoption through research, and starting to see adoption in industry.
 Meanwhile, there have sprung up variants that modify the splat representation (like 2DGS), modify the rendering of primitives (EVER, 3DGRT), or propose different non-splat based alternatives for radiance fields, which are still explicit.
 There we have plenoxels, a method that preceeds 3DGS, and the recent works RadFoam and SVRaster.
 Finally, there’s the neural and implicit Radiance Field methods, such as Zip-NeRF and Instant NGP.
 Research papers often produce single-use formats that try to demonstrate an idea, while not looking for usability and interoperability.
 With users of the technology missing out on the latest developments.
 Our goal here is to provide a format that allows the description of radiance fields pipelines and their storage, to allow a common language and baseline.